Camilo Osías

-Camilo Olaviano Osías, Sr. (born Camilo Osías y Olaviano; March 23, 1889 – May 20, 1976) was a Filipino politician, twice for a short time President of the Senate of the Philippines.
-Along with a certain American named Mary A. Lane, Osías translated into English the poem Filipinas that was set to the Marcha Nacional Filipina, producing the Philippine Hymn that is now the national anthem, Lupang Hinirang.
+Camilo Osías y Olaviano (March 23, 1889 – May 20, 1976), was a Filipino politician, twice for a short time President of the Senate of the Philippines.
+Along with American Mary A. Lane, Osías translated into English the poem Filipinas that was set to the Marcha Nacional Filipina, producing the Philippine Hymn, now the national anthem Lupang Hinirang.

-Life and career
+Biography

+Early life and education

 Osías attended school in Balaoan, Vigan and San Fernando, and was selected a government scholar to the United States in 1905.
 He studied at the University of Chicago in 1906 and 1907.
 He graduated from the Western Illinois State Teachers College at Macomb, Illinois in 1908, and from the Teachers College of Columbia University in New York City in 1910.

+Early career

 On his return to the Philippines, he taught and later assumed various administrative positions, particularly in the field of education.
 He successively became the first Filipino Superintendent of Schools (1915 to 1916), Assistant Director of Education (1917 to 1921), a lecturer at the University of the Philippines (1919 to 1921), and President of National University (1921–1936), a private institution.

+Political career

 Osías then entered national politics.
 He was a member of the first Philippine mission to the United States (1919 to 1920).
 He was elected to the Philippine Senate in 1925, and as a Nacionalista, was Resident Commissioner in the United States House of Representatives in 1928, reelected in 1931 and served from March 4, 1929 until January 3, 1935, when his term expired in accordance with the new government of the Philippine Commonwealth.
 In 1934, he was an unsuccessful candidate for election to the Philippine Senate, but became a member of the Constitutional Convention in 1934, and a member of the first National Assembly in 1935.
 In 1939, he was a member of the Economic Mission to the United States, and chairman of the Educational Mission between 1938 and 1941.

 Back in the Philippines, Osías became chairman of the National Council of Education in 1941, Director of Publicity and Propaganda until January 1942, chairman of the National Cooperative Administration in 1941, later Assistant Commissioner of the Department of Education, Health, and Public Welfare, then Secretary of Education until 1945.
 He was also Chancellor of Osías Colleges.
 He was elected again to the Philippine Senate in 1947 for a term expiring in 1953.
 He was President of the Senate of the Philippines twice for a short time in 1952 and in 1953.
 He was the Philippines' representative to the Inter-Parliamentary Union in Rome and to the International Trade Conference in Genoa in 1948.
-He ran as a Nacionalista again, this time for President of the Philippines, in 1953 and lost to Ramón Magsaysay.
-He was again elected, this time as a Liberal to the Philippine Senate (1961–1967), and served as president pro tempore.
+He ran for reelection in 1953, but lost and again in 1955.
+He was elected again, this time as a Liberal to the Philippine Senate (1961–1967), and served as president pro tempore.
 He was a resident of Mandaluyong, Rizal (since incorporated into Metro Manila), until his death.